laurentj/slimerjs/docs/api/phantom.rst

 Add a cookie in the cookies storage of the current profile.
 The parameter is :doc:`a Cookie object <cookie>`.
 The cookie can be for any domains.

+It returns true if the cookie has been really added.
+If cookies are disabled, the cookie is not added into the cookie database.

 Be careful about `the inconsistent behavior of the expiry property <cookies.html#expires>`_.

 .. _phantom-args: